LEAF DAY BASICS

 You are subject to a citation and tow on Leaf Day in these districts.
 To locate towed vehicles, call Police Auto Records at 503-823-0044.

 In all other districts, move your vehicle off the street whenever possible to allow room for sweepers.
-Leaf districts are small enough that you should never have to travel more than a quarter mile to park a vehicle outside the boundaries of a leaf district.
+Leaf districts are small enough that you should never have to travel more than a quarter mile to park a vehicle outside the boundaries of a Leaf Day district.

 Remove obstacles like basketball hoops and garbage bins from the street.

-Limb your trees up to eleven feet high.
+Limb your trees up to 11-feet high.
 Low hanging limbs keep our machines from hugging the curb and picking up all leaves.
-Follow our Urban Forester's advice and Call Before You Cut by contacting them at (503) 823-TREE or learning about tree pruning permits here.
+Follow our Urban Forester's advice and Call Before You Cut by contacting them at 503-823-8733 (503-823-TREE) or learning about tree pruning permits here.

 Use our flier to remind other vehicles when Leaf Day is coming.